brandonroberts/angular/aio/content/getting-started/index.md

 To create a new project in StackBlitz, [click here](https://stackblitz.com/fork/ng-getting-started).

 StackBlitz creates a new Angular workspace and an initial app project.
-The initial project includes the `app-root` component mentioned above, as well as other app and configuration files.
+The initial app includes the `app-root` component mentioned above, as well as other app and configuration files.
 The `app-root` component is responsible for displaying "Angular Getting Started" in the preview pane on the right.

 <div class="alert is-helpful">

-Tip: If you log into StackBlitz, you can easily take breaks and return to the current state of this tutorial app.
+Reminder: If you log into StackBlitz, you can easily take breaks and return to the current state of this tutorial app.
 If you have a GitHub account, you can log into StackBlitz with that account.
+See [Working in Stackblitz](#stackblitz) for more tips.

 </div>

-*BR: Need something about styles are not covered and we are provided finished styles to put in the styles.css file*

 ####  2. Create the top bar component